luclucky/LUSEES/README.md

 #### Python

 Software implementation of the presented meta-population model in Python is stored as (commented) files in the sub-folder [CodePython](https://github.com/luclucky/LUSEES/tree/main/CodePython).\
-To run the Model execute the files in following order:
+To run the Model execute the files in the following order:

 - LUSEES_1_LandUseScenarios.py
 - LUSEES_2_PatchArragmentScenarios.py